Malta Citizenship

 To apply for the programme, you must travel to Malta to have your biometrics taken, along with any dependents aged 6 years or over.

-Yes, you can add financially dependent parents over 55.
+Yes, you can add financially dependent parents over 55 years of age.

-You can apply with the entire family, including financially dependent and unmarried children under 29 years old.
+You can apply with the entire family, including financially dependent and unmarried children under 29 years of age.

 Citizenship of Malta is inherited regardless of the country where the children are born.